tmasis/ngram/README.md

 # ngram
-Generates random bigrams and trigrams; training data is a phonetic dictionary
+Generates random bigrams and trigrams; training data is a phonetic dictionary.
+Option to use Laplace smoothing.